larsbergstrom/larsbergstrom.github.io/_posts/2014-06-11-servo-travisci.md

 - Runs unit tests on Linux and unit tests, basic DOM tests, and ref tests on OSX
 - Integrates with GitHub and bors for automatic patch approval and merging

-We’re moving all of this to [Travis CI](http://www.travis-ci.org/) both because we would like to support open infrastructure and it enables contributors who are not on Mozilla staff to help.
-Additionally, Travis CI also isn’t hidden behind a firewall without external access, sharing infrastructure with mission-critical projects, so we can push changes to Servo’s build willy-nilly without worrying about breaking something in the server farm and jeopardizing FirefoxOS builds.
+We’re moving all of this to [Travis CI](http://www.travis-ci.org/) both because we would like to support open infrastructure and it enables more contributors than just those on Mozilla staff.
+Additionally, Travis CI isn’t hidden behind a firewall without external access, sharing infrastructure with mission-critical projects.
+So, now we can push changes to Servo’s build process without worrying about breaking something in the server farm and jeopardizing FireFoxOS builds.

 Today, we’re rolling out the first part - we’ve migrated building of the Rust compiler to Travis CI and are using their automatic caching on S3.
 Some key features we’re relying on are:

 - Targeting [multiple OSes](http://docs.travis-ci.com/user/multi-os/).
 - S3 [deployment](http://docs.travis-ci.com/user/deployment/s3/).
 Note that this allows any repository owner to “push” a new Rust compiler build to our S3 buckets, but the private S3 key remains secret only to me.
-- The totally awesome Travis CI support staff, who reply at all hours of the day - key because the Servo contributors working on this are in India and Chicago, IL, USA.
+- The fantastic Travis CI support staff, who reply at all hours of the day - key because the Servo contributors working on this are in India and Chicago, IL, USA.

 The new steps for updating a Rust compiler build used in Servo are [here](https://github.com/mozilla/servo/wiki/Updating-the-Rust-compiler-used-by-Servo).

 What’s next?

 - Extending the Rust prebuilt compilers to also create Android cross-targeting builds
-- Getting Servo itself running and testing on Travis CI (this is [almost working](https://travis-ci.org/Manishearth/servo) already!)
+- Getting Servo itself running and testing on Travis CI (this is [already working](https://travis-ci.org/mozilla/servo), but we just have to land it!)
 - Change our automation, [bors](https://github.com/brson/bors) to fire off Travis CI verification build and test runs on a reviewed PR instead of internal buildbot builds

 And what will we do later that we can’t do on today’s internal infrastructure?